polterguy/magic/backend/files/etc/workflows/README.md

 # Hyperlambda workflows

-This folder contains your Hyperlambda Workflows.
+This folder contains your custom Hyperlambda workflows.